This is part of the Regional Summary series at www.appinsys.com/GlobalWarming

 Left: Wilkins Ice Shelf March 2008; Right: Wilkins Ice Shelf January 1996

-The following figures are from the National Snow and Ice Data Center [http://nsidc.org/data/seaice_index].
-The left figure shows the sea ice extent (February 2008) compared with the median ice edge (magenta line).
-The figure on the right shows the sea ice concentration trends with red indicating increasing ice concentration.
-So while the area including the Wilkins Ice Shelf has been losing ice, the area on the opposite side of the Antarctic Peninsula has increasing ice.
+The following figure is from the National Snow and Ice Data Center [http://nsidc.org/data/seaice_index] showing the sea ice extent as of April 2009 compared with the median ice edge (orange line).
+The figure on the right shows the area including the Wilkins Ice Shelf, which has been losing ice due to warmer ocean waters running into the Antarctic Peninsula.

 The occurrence of volcanic and fumarolic activity in the area has been documented above.
-There is also evidence that the El Nino Southern Oscillation results in warm currents that encounter the peninsula, as indicated in the next figure (from “The El Nino–Southern Oscillation and Antarctica” by John Turner of the Antarctic Survey, UK National Environment Research Council, International Journal of Climatology, 2004 [http://www.scar.org/information/elnino/El_Nino.pdf]).
+There is also evidence that the El Nino Southern Oscillation results in warm currents that encounter the peninsula, as indicated in the next figure (left) (from “The El Nino–Southern Oscillation and Antarctica” by John Turner of the Antarctic Survey, UK National Environment Research Council, International Journal of Climatology, 2004 [http://www.scar.org/information/elnino/El_Nino.pdf]).
+The following figure (right) shows the sea surface temperature trend for 1955 to 1998 showing how the Antarctic Peninsula area has warmed significantly compared with the surrounding area. [http://www.ocean-partners.org/documents/Cooper%202007%20lecture.pdf]

 The following figure shows the 30-year trend in sea ice around Antarctica as of March 2008 from the National Snow and Ice Data Center [http://nsidc.org/data/seaice_index] – “vast collapse” of the Wilkins ice shelf does not seem to impact the almost 30 percent larger than normal sea ice extent.